18F/guides-and-methods-hugo/README.md

-# guides-and-methods-hugo
-18F Guides and Methods using Hugo site engine
+# 18F Guides and Methods Hugo Prototype

 This is an experimental repository by the 18F Guides and Methods team.